jihyukkim-nlp/CollectiveKD/README.md

 ## Step 1.
 Preliminary: Training ColBERT Teacher

-- The checkpoint used in our experiments can be downloaded [here (colbert.dnn)](https://drive.google.com/drive/folders/1Bk6-7KVl6bTDc-2cBtxh7PF7FNSEPjpL?usp=sharing)
+- `🔄 Reproduce` The checkpoint used in our experiments can be downloaded [here (colbert.dnn)](https://drive.google.com/drive/folders/1Bk6-7KVl6bTDc-2cBtxh7PF7FNSEPjpL?usp=sharing)

 An example bash command for **training**:
 ```bash